bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 ### R / RStudio

-We will be using R to analyze the output of the Birth-Death Skyline plot.
+We will be using R to analyze the output of our analyses.
 RStudio provides a user-friendly graphical user interface to R that makes it easier to edit and run scripts.
-(It is not necessary to use RStudio for this tutorial.)
+(It is not necessary to use RStudio for this tutorial).

 ----